nuxeo-cps/buildbot--cps-config/README.txt

 The buildslave must be able to create and update its testing instances in a complete autonomous way, by issuing commands sent by the master.
+You also need the needed test dependencies for XHTML and CSS validation.
+TODO expand on that

 With official packages
 ----------------------